LaunchCodeEducation/csharp-web-dev-curriculum/content/authentication/reading/getting-starting-identity/_index.md

 1. From the menu, select *Identity*.

 {{% notice blue "Note" "rocket" %}}
 This approach is the simpler of the two approaches.
 However, for some Mac users, you may not find Identity as an option when you use this approach.
-If that is the case, use the terminal method.
+If that is the case, use the cli method.
 {{% /notice %}}

 ### Adding Identity through the Command Line